 |IB-12B: Motorcycle trailers - Construction and use (Information Bulletin)||Kb|

-This can be achieved by making the rear of a tilt tray vehicle more conspicuous and by providing measures to reduce the risk of serious injury should a collision occur.
+This has been achieved by requiring the rear of a tilt tray vehicle to be made more conspicuous and by providing measures to reduce the risk of serious injury should a collision occur.

 You can find out more about the rules and regulations regarding tilt trays in the industry circular below, which includes details about under run protection bars, wheel lifts and making your tilt tray more conspicuous.

 If you are planning on towing agricultural implements, there are specific rules and regulations in place governing how to do so.

 The guide below provides a broad range of information about towing agricultural equipment and escorting vehicles that are towing agricultural implement, including:

 - Permits and vehicle licence requirements.